Sign Up

 After completing this course, the learner will be able to:

-1. Describe five components to the psychosocial interview.
+1. Describe five components of the psychosocial interview.

-2. Discuss five components to the mental status examination.
+2. Assess five components of the mental status examination.

 3. Identify three specialized mental health screening tests.